spiral/docs/http/routing.md

 ```

 ## Routes and [Middlewares](middlewares.md)
-Middlewares assigned to Route will be executed before controller/endpoint action met and can be used to perform route specific request/response filteting.
+Middlewares is assigned to Route and will be executed before controller/endpoint action is met.
+It can be used to perform route specific request/response filtering.
-For example we can create cache middleware which is going to store controller response in memory and set valid response cookies:
+For example we can create a cached middleware which will store the controller response in memory and set a valid response cookies:

 ```php
 //Cache content for 1 day
 $this->http->route('showSomething', 'Controllers\SomeController::show')->with(new CacheMiddleware(86400));
 ```

-> Route middlewares are perfect spot for caching, csrf and access limiting middlewares.
+> Route middlewares are a perfect spot for caching, csrf and access limiting middlewares.

 ## Direct and Default routes
-As mention before, if you didn't define any of your route, or request can not be matched Router will try to match and perform request using default route, default route
-defintion located in http config and looks like:
+If you haven't defined any of your routes or your request can't be matched, Router will attempt to match by performing your request via the default route.
+The default routes defintion is located in http config and looks like:

 ```php
  'router'       => [